 Here’s more information on what to do in Ios.

 4. Milos – A Greek island with incredible landscapes

-In the past decade, the popularity of Milos has been on the rise, and rightly so.
-Its incredible landscapes of rugged, virgin beaches and wild nature make it one of the most picturesque Greek destinations.
+In the past decade, the popularity of Milos has been on the rise.
+Its incredible landscapes, its rugged, virgin beaches and its natural beauty make it one of the most picturesque Greek destinations.